What roles do freedom and independence play in the Montessori classroom?

 Freedom is a second critical issue as children begin to explore.
 Our goal is less to teach them facts and concepts, but rather to help them to fall in love with the process of focusing on something and mastering its challenge with enthusiasm.
 Work assigned by adults rarely results in such enthusiasm and interest as does work that children freely choose for themselves.

-The prepared environment of the Montessori class is a learning laboratory in which children are allowed to explore, discover, and select their own work.
+The prepared environment of the Montessori classroom is a learning laboratory in which children are allowed to explore, discover, and select their own work.
 The independence that the children gain is not only empowering on a social and emotional basis, but it is also intrinsically involved with helping them become comfortable and confident in their ability to master the environment, ask questions, puzzle out the answer, and learn without needing to be “spoon-fed” by an adult.

 From “The Montessori Way,” by Tim Seldin & Paul Epstein Ph.D., published by the Montessori Foundation, 2006.